-On March 29 this year we underwent our Statutory Inspection of Anglican and Methodist School (SIAMS) and am thrilled to announce that we were awarded the highest overall grade of ‘Excellent’, with inspectors reporting that “pupils flourish exceptionally well” at the school.
+On March 29 2019 we underwent our Statutory Inspection of Anglican and Methodist School (SIAMS) and am thrilled to announce that we were awarded the highest overall grade of ‘Excellent’, with inspectors reporting that “pupils flourish exceptionally well” at the school.

 The grading means that we are now one of only a very small minority of church schools across the whole of the Midlands to receive the excellent grade since September last year when the new, rigorous, inspection framework was introduced.

 The report recognised our, “unswerving conviction that the fundamental purpose of this school is to serve its rural community”.

 The report also noted that “students are deeply valued as individuals” and that “aspirations are high for staff as well as students”.

 The school’s teaching of a unique personal, social and moral education (PSME) subject course was also singled out for acclaim for developing students’ “skills of enquiry and debate”.